WillStephenn/Agent-G/Project Spec.md

 *   If a user request leads to new, clearly defined tasks that align with the project goals and are not yet on the list, you may suggest adding them to `TODO.md` or, if confident, add them directly and inform the user.
 *   When adding items, try to follow the existing structure (Discrepancies & Fixes, New Features, etc.).
 *   Always confirm with the user before making significant additions or structural changes to `TODO.md` beyond simple task completion.
+*   ALWAYS update the TODO.md when completing tasks.